 Designed to be more than a career day, the Take Our Daughters And Sons To Work program goes beyond the average practice of “shadowing” an adult.
 Exposing girls and boys to what a parent or mentor in their lives does during the work day is important, but showing them the value of their education, helping them discover the power and possibilities associated with a balanced work and family life, providing them an opportunity to share how they envision the future, and allowing them to begin steps toward their end goals in a hands-on and interactive environment is key to their achieving success.

-The Take Our Daughters And Sons To Work Day will be on Thursday, April 27, 2017.
-The theme will be released soon!
+The Take Our Daughters And Sons To Work Day will be on Thursday, April 26, 2018.
+The theme is SERVICE FORCE: Agents of “Positive” Change!

 By bringing girls and boys together, we all contribute to creating a more equitable world-at home, at school, and in the workplace.
 This year, we are celebrating the opportunities that girls and boys will discover and the opportunities for parents, mentors, and the community to continue involvement in this unique educational experience.